 Q. How is hereditary pancreatitis treated?

 When these treatments are not enough, surgery may help to alleviate symptoms and improve pancreatic function.
-Sometimes the pain and other complications associated with hereditary pancreatitis require that part or all of the pancreas be removed.
+Sometimes the pain and other complications associated with hereditary pancreatitis require that the pancreas be removed.
 In the past, surgeons were hesitant to remove the pancreas because patients normally developed difficult-to-control "brittle" diabetes after surgery.
 The risk of diabetes posed problems that sometimes outweighed the benefits of pancreas resection.
 But today, the University of Chicago Medicine and a handful of other hospitals can offer autologous islet cell transplantation, a novel treatment that enables patients with pancreatitis to undergo pancreas resection to alleviate severe pain without the fear of developing brittle diabetes.
 This option is particularly attractive for patients with hereditary pancreatitis, because patients with this condition are otherwise at a much higher risk of developing pancreas cancer over time.
 Total pancreatectomy eliminates this risk. »Learn more about autologous islet cell transplantation at the University of Chicago

 Back to Top